astrosquid/list-github-issues/README.md

 ```

 ## Visit the site
-There’s also a version of this site running on Heroku, which you can visit (here)[React App](https://list-github-issues.herokuapp.com/).
+There’s also a version of this site running on Heroku, which you can visit [here](https://list-github-issues.herokuapp.com/).